The Essential Guide to Understanding and Using the Business Model Canvas (with Templates)

 - Intellectual - your company’s brand, patents, IP, copyright, etc.

-In the Key partners section, you will put all your suppliers and other external companies helping you carry out the key activities.
+In the Key partners section, you should put all your suppliers and other external companies helping you carry out the key activities.
 Forge partnerships to acquire necessary resources and reduce potential risks.
+Don't do it too early though, as getting rid of a bad partner is not a fun thing to do.

 There can be several types of partnerships including: